 This aims to make the adoption of these practices feasible for resource-constrained smallholders.
 As part of the Alliance, the Hanns R Neumann Stiftung (HRNS) is leading climate adaptation training for more than 2,400 producers using the coffee&climate methodology in stepwise CSC pathways.

-But to be successful, planning and implementation of interventions for climate-smart practices in Uganda need to consider the system in which coffee producers make their decisions.
+But to be successful, planning and implementation of interventions for climate-smart practices to support sustainable coffee in Uganda need to consider the system in which coffee producers make their decisions.
 Informal land tenure, gender relationships, and poor market access are disincentives for CSC adoption.
 Enabling interventions facilitate and support the adoption of climate-smart technologies and practices by providing services and financing to farmers.

 Active efforts to scale out climate-smart practices are a priority to secure long-term sustainability of the coffee sector.
 Because coffee production is an investment of several decades and many CSC practices have a long lead-time, adaptive action needs to be taken immediately with forward-looking thinking.
-A multi-stakeholder approach will be required as no single technology or scaling pathway may account for the diversity of decision environments of the actors involved.
+A multi-stakeholder approach will be required as no single technology or scaling pathway may account for the diversity of decision environments of the actors involved in sustainable coffee in Uganda.